 Presumed compensability regulations vary by state.
 The most common occupations and worker classes covered by these regulations are:

-- First responders, such as firefighters and paramedics
+- First responders (frontline workers), such as firefighters and paramedics

 - Hospital workers, including medical and nonmedical staff

-- Health care workers more generally, including outpatient clinic employees
+- Health care providers and health care workers more generally, including outpatient clinic employees

-- Essential workers, an even broader category whose definition varies by state but typically includes grocery store employees, postal workers, and sanitation workers
+- Essential workers, an even broader category whose definition varies by state but typically includes grocery store employees, child care providers, postal workers, and sanitation workers

 For more detail about applicable compensability regulations in your state, refer to the National Council on Compensation Insurance’s master list of legislative actions on presumed compensability and the National Conference of State Legislatures’ list of legislative and executive actions on the same.